Western rockhopper penguin

-The western rockhopper penguin (Eudyptes chrysocome), traditionally known as the southern rockhopper penguin, is a species of rockhopper penguin that is sometimes considered distinct from the northern rockhopper penguin.
-It occurs in subantarctic waters of the western Pacific and Indian Oceans, as well as around the southern coasts of South America.
-It was formerly considered to be conspecific with one or both of eastern rockhopper penguin (Eudyptes filholi) and northern rockhopper penguin (Eudyptes moseleyi).
+The western rockhopper penguin (Eudyptes chrysocome) is a species of rockhopper penguin.
+It occurs in subantarctic waters around the southern coast of South America and nearby islands.

+The western rockhopper penguin was formerly considered to be conspecific with the eastern rockhopper penguin (Eudyptes filholi) of the western Pacific and Indian Oceans, with the combined species then known as southern rockhopper penguin.
+These two taxa together had previously also been considered conspecific with the northern rockhopper penguin (E. moseleyi).